alvesgf16/learning-journal/README.md

 ## Main advantages

+- Second largest cloud computing service provider used in the world
+- Easily scalable according to customer demands
+- Maximum capacity of a VM is 128vCPU and 3.5 TB memory
 - Supports a wide variety of frameworks and languages, like Java and C#
 - Allows working with different databases and operating systems
-- Easily scalable according to customer demands
+- Offers many services without necessarily being Microsoft
+- Offers very simple and direct integration with Microsoft tools
+- Ease of migrating on-premises Microsoft tools to the cloud

 ## Azure CLI